Booking Policy with Free Cancellation

 What’s a visit to Tanzania without seeing the iconic Mount Kilimanjaro?

-One of the iconic things to do in Tanzania is visit and climb Mount Kilimanjaro.
+One of the iconic things to do in Tanzania is visit and climb Africa’s tallest Mountain—Mount Kilimanjaro.
 This landmark deserves to be on your must-see list.
-Looming 5,895 meters over Tsavo, Africa’s highest peak has captured travelers’ hearts and imaginations for centuries.
+Looming 5,895 meters over Tsavo, Africa’s highest peak, has captured travelers’ hearts and imaginations for centuries.

-Officially a World Heritage Site, it’s made up of three volcanic cones (Shire, Kibo, and Mawenzi).
-The highest point is Uhuru Peak, one of the Seven Summits of the world.
-Don’t worry, dear traveler, Kibo is a dormant volcano that hasn’t had volcanic activity for hundreds of years.
+Officially a World Heritage Site, it comprises three volcanic cones (Shire, Kibo, and Mawenzi).
+The highest point is Uhuru Peak, one of the world’s Seven Summits.
+Don’t worry, dear traveler.
+Kibo is a dormant volcano without volcanic activity for hundreds of years.

 Each year, hundreds of hikers travel to Tanzania to climb Mount Kilimanjaro and stand on the Rooftop of Africa at sunrise.

-And with almost every kind of ecological system found on the mountain (rainforest to moorland to an arctic summit) and its slopes home to herds of elephants, eland, and leopards – it’s a once-in-a-lifetime trek.
+With almost every kind of ecological system found on the mountain (rainforest to moorland to an arctic summit) and its slopes home to herds of elephants, eland, and leopards, it’s a once-in-a-lifetime trek.

 Read More: The Ultimate Training Guide for Mount Kilimanjaro